swo/dbotu3/doc/source/distribution.rst

-that is, that the :math:`a_i` are all free to be distributed differently from one another, but each :math:`b_i` is constrained to be distributed according a Poisson random variable that has the same mean as :math:`a_i`'s random variable, just rescaled by some common scaling factor :math:`\sigma`.
-(Because the second OTU is less abundant, we expect that :math:`0 < \sigma < 1`.)
+that is, that the :math:`a_i` are all free to be distributed differently from one another, but each :math:`b_i` is constrained to be distributed according a Poisson random variable that has the same mean as the random variable corresponding to :math:`a_i`, just rescaled by some common scaling factor :math:`\sigma`.
+(Because the sequence is less abundant than the OTU, we expect that :math:`0 < \sigma < 1`.)

 Maximum likelihood of models